“The company believes it is making strong scientific and commercial progress across all its technology and product platforms”

 As for SweetBiotix, recent studies have shown that the sweeteners not only have a clean flavour profile, but can also help to enhance healthy gut bacteria.

-In the last financial, turnover grew 543% half-on-half and 169% year-on-year to £191,000.
+In the half-year report, turnover grew 169% year-on-year to £191,000.
 As is common for a company at this formative stage of its commercial development, OptiBiotix was loss-making.

 The operating loss was just under £1.5mln, £627,906 less than the year earlier as administrative expenses fell 17.5%.
 At the period-end the firm had £1.33mln, rising to £1.67mln following the reclamation of R&D tax credits.

-Going forward, the plan is to explore similar demergers with the other divisions.
+Going forward, the plan is to explore similar demergers with the other divisions, building them up, creating separate legal entities and putting them on the market, with a special divi for shareholders.